danielriosgarza/NutritionOrNature/README.md

 4) generate panEFMs

 To generate panEFMs from a pan-reactome (generated in step2) use the script [get_PanEFMs.py](https://github.com/danielriosgarza/NutritionOrNature/blob/main/Scripts/get_PanEFMs.py).
-This script also takes several hours to complete, and example of usage with 20 preocessor jobs follows:
+This script also takes several hours to complete in a computer cluster.
+An example of usage with 20 preocessor jobs follows:

 ```python